-So how do we meditate?
+How do we meditate?

 We sit somewhere where we can be distracted as little as possible.
 Now, of course, I know this will vary for all of you where that place is or when it happens, but you just have to take some time.

-So I’m literally sitting in a room on a pillow.
+I’m literally sitting in a room on a pillow.
 I do that in the morning.
-So I get up.
+I get up.
 It’s part of my morning routine of what I’m going to do, and that meditation is me quieting myself.
 I will close my eyes because one of our goals is to limit the number of things and distractions that can get our attention.

 What we want to happen is meet ourselves to see what our thoughts are about.